The impacts of human actions on our home planet are now so large that many scientists are declaring a new phase of Earth’s history.

 As scientists we agree that society has entered a dangerous new time.
 But what is to be done?

-In our new book, The Human Planet, published on Thursday, we present a new view of how humans climbed down from the trees of Africa to become a geological superpower.
+The Human Planet, published on Thursday, we present a new view of how humans climbed down from the trees of Africa to become a geological superpower.